 We strive to launch and sustain programs that make it more economically viable to make and attend theater.
 We are committed to increasing the socio-economic diversity of our community by ensuring all programs are free to artists and all tickets to Lark programming are free for the public.

 Open Access Play Submissions

-We have an open submission and play review process that allows any and all writers to submit to our Playwrights Week program free of charge.
+We have an open submission process that allows any and all writers to apply to our Playwrights' Week program free of charge.
 Check out how to submit a play.

 Portfolio of Fellowships

 In 2012 The Lark made a strategic shift from a traditional internship program into a season-long apprentice program.
 This program was designed to deepen our commitment to emerging arts administrators by providing increased educational and financial support.
 All apprentices attend Brown Bag lunches and workshops on Access and Inclusion.

 The Lark is committed to ongoing skills building with staff, apprentices and Board members.
 The only way to fulfill our mission is if The Lark staff and Board members engage in a process of ongoing learning and work to expand our knowledge of different cultures and communities, and learning to be facilitators of hard conversation.
 Past workshop guest facilitators have included Donna Walker-Kuhne, Sarah Bellamy, Dafina MacMillan and Ty Defoe.

 Want to know more about our equity, access and inclusion work?
 Have any suggestions about what we can do next or what we can do better?
-Contact Director of Community Relationships Anna Kull.
+Contact Director of Community Relationships and People Operations Anna Kull.